 As students progress to middle school, parents begin to gradually play a more supervisory role.
 They ensure that their child is managing his or her time properly, and is on task with assignments.
 Parents work with their child and his or her teachers to create a schedule that accommodates classes, clubs, and an increased amount of coursework.

-As students progress through high school, parents take on the role of supervisor, coach and mentor.
+As students progress through high school, parents take on the role of supervisor, academic coach and mentor.
 Teachers stay in frequent contact with both students and parents, responding to them through email or phone.
 Our interactive grade book is an excellent tool for parents to view information about their child’s academic work.
 At the high school level, Laurel Springs requires students to have a non-family member serve as a proctor for some final exams.